-DEVICE=C:\ASPI\ASPI.SYS DEVICE=C:\ASPI\TRMDISK.SYS /d n1 n2 n3 ... n8
+DEVICE=C:\ASPI\T3X5ASPI.SYS DEVICE=C:\ASPI\TRMDISK.SYS /d n1 n2 n3 ... n8 n1 logical drives are reserved for 1st physical drive n2 logical drives are reserved for 2nd physical drive n8 logical drives are reserved for 8th physical drive

-- n1 logical drives are reserved for 1st physical drive n2 logical drives are reserved for 2nd physical drive - The value of nx (x = 1 ...
-8) ranges from 0 to 9 - nx=0: DC-390 scans the number of logical drives automatically - The order of drives starts from primary partition to secondary and SCSI ID 0 to 7 - It is recommended that DOS 4.x or higher be used.
+- The value of nx (x = 1 ..
+8) ranges from 0 to 9 - nx=0: DC-395 scans the number of logical drives automatically - The order of drives starts from primary partition to secondary and SCSI ID 0 to 7 - It is recommended that DOS 4.x or higher be used.
 For DOS 3.x, logical drive capacity is limited to 32M bytes. - The logical drive scanning sequence of TRMDISK.SYS starts with adapter #0 SCSI ID=0 primary partition, then moves on to the extended partition.